hshsl-training/intro-to-programming/shell_lesson/04-redirection.md

 > done
 ```

-The for loop begins with the formula `for <variable> in <group to iterate over>`.
+You will notice the shell prompt changes from `$` to `>` and back again as we were typing in our loop.
+The second prompt, `>`, is different to remind us that we haven't finished typing a complete command yet.
+A semicolon, `;`, can be used to separate two commands written on a single line.

 In this case, the word `filename` is designated
 as the variable to be used over each iteration.
 In our case `SRR097977.fastq` and `SRR098026.fastq` will be substituted for `filename`
 because they fit the pattern of ending with .fastq in the directory we've specified.
 The next line of the for loop is `do`.

-The next line is
-the code that we want to execute.
+The next line is the code that we want to execute.
 We are telling the loop to print the first two lines of each variable we iterate over.

-Finally, the
-word `done` ends the loop.
+Finally, the word `done` ends the loop.

 After executing the loop, you should see the first two lines of both fastq files printed to the terminal.
 Let's create a loop that
 will save this information to a file.